Patient Education and FAQ’s

 How long does the swelling last after a rhinoplasty?

-This is a complicated question and one of the most common questions we get asked after a rhinoplasty.
+This is a complicated question and one of the most common questions after a rhinoplasty.
 There are two possibilities:

 • If you have a closed rhinoplasty, the swelling of the skin usually resolves around the first month.
 However, the bone can change during the first year.

 • If you have an open rhinoplasty, the swelling often takes longer.
 The problem is that swelling can last up to a year and sometimes longer, but that doesn’t mean your nose doesn’t look good during the year after surgery.
-It will look good, but not “perfect”.
-Your nose will be very swollen and puffy for the first two weeks after surgery.
-But after a month, you nose will look natural, but the tip will be swollen and firm.
+It will look good but not “perfect”.
+After surgery, your nose will be very swollen and puffy for the first two weeks.
+But after a month, your nose will look natural, but the tip will be swollen and firm.
 By the sixth month, the swelling will improve; the tip will soften a bit and will be less full, but you will still find it a bit swollen.
-In a year’s time, the tip should be soft and look great.
-However, some patients require even longer for all the swelling to go away.
+In a year, the tip should be soft and look great.
+However, some patients require longer for all the swelling to disappear.

 Return to the top